F Dorian Bass Scale

 Bass Tips

 The F Dorian scale contains 7 notes (F, G, Ab, Bb, C, D, Eb).
-Use the interactive fretboard above to explore this scale on Bass with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Bass with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for F Dorian